How to book

 Communication in camp

-Wi-Fi is available in most of the tents; a Vsat system, it is a slow connection with limited bandwidth.
+Wi-Fi is available near the office; a Vsat system, it is a slow connection with limited bandwidth.
 There is no mobile phone network.

 Although a long standing safari tradition, staff tips are at guest’s discretion.
-Tips for the lodge staff are collected at a central tip box, then distributed evenly to all staff members, so that even those behind the scenes receive acknowledgement of a job well done.
+Tips for the lodge staff are collected at a central tip box, then distributed evenly to all staff members, including guides, so that even those behind the scenes receive acknowledgement of a job well done.
 A recommended amount is US$ 5-10 per guest per night.
-Guides are tipped separately and directly (same recommendation of US$5-10 per guest per day).

 Power in camp